denten-books/plain-text/0-chapter.md

-formats like Microsoft Word (`.docx`) or Adobe Reader (`.pdf`), can affect a material division of labor between editors, proofreaders, book sellers, and offshore typesetting shops.[^ln-sweatshop] One group trades "content" in the economy of prestige, another "formatting" in the economy of survival, yet another controls distribution in the market economy for profit.
+formats like Microsoft Word (`.docx`) or Adobe Reader (`.pdf`), can affect a material division of labor between editors, proofreaders, book sellers, and offshore typesetting shops.[^ln-sweatshop] One group trades "content" in the economy of prestige, another "formatting" in the economy of survival, while yet another controls distribution in the market economy for profit.

 Such real world divisions remain obscured as long as the conversation about